getCannaBiz/cannabiz-menu/README.md

 *   Maltese
 *   Dutch

+Interested in having WP Dispensary translated into your language?
+Open an issue and let us know :+1:

 ## Extending WP Dispensary

 With our add-on's you can extend the functionality of the core WP Dispensary plugin, giving your website a competitive edge in the growing medical marijuana market.